Invasive Species Removal at Pleasant Valley

 However, in forests with dense populations of invasive shrubs and vines, like non-native buckthorn or Oriental bittersweet, tree species can lose the race, resulting, over time, in the structural disintegration of the forest.
 Forests affected by this replacement no longer provide the water quality, biodiversity, soil formation, and other ecosystem benefits of an intact forest.

 Honeysuckles and other non-native shrubs were once planted in the region because they were thought to provide valuable food for birds and other wildlife.
 Now, conservationists understand that these species can do more harm than good in our landscape.
 They can disrupt a natural community’s food web in several ways, such as reducing host plant availability for insects, and offering lower-value nutrition for birds and other wildlife.

-We will be working with Native Habitat Restoration to remove invasive plant species in the area outlined in the map.
+Beginning spring 2022, we will be working with Native Habitat Restoration to remove invasive species in the area.
 Invasive plant management can temporarily result in a dramatic change to the area.
 Over the long term, however, native plants will reclaim the area, improving wildlife habitat value and other ecological functions.

-If you have questions about this project, please contact us at [email protected]
+If you have questions about this project, please email us.

 Don't miss a beat on all the ways you can get outdoors, celebrate nature, and get involved.